L’dor V’dor: A Legacy Through Mahjong

 My Grandma Frannie, who coined the phrase Keep Mahjing On, is now in her 90s and still plays weekly with her friends — a tradition that inspires me every day.
 My mom, Andrea, plays too, and the love for the game continues to grow across generations.

 My very first set came from my Bubbie (my grandmother on my dad’s side), and over the years, the circle has widened.
 My Aunt Nancy and sister-in-law Michelle are devoted players, and I’ve had the joy of teaching my cousins Emily and Melissa, as well as my sister-in-law Jessica.
-Most recently, I’ve shared the game with my son, Leo, bringing the tradition into its fifth generation.
+I’ve shared the game with my son, Leo, bringing the tradition into its fifth generation and most recently, I had the pleasure of teaching my dad’s sister, my Aunt Dodi, how to play Mahjong at my Mahjong for Beginners class.

 In our family, the click of the tiles tells a story — one of love, laughter, connection, and continuity.
 Whether it’s a regular game night or a spontaneous kitchen-table lesson, Mahjong continues to bring us together.